Yamaha E-70/EX-2

 The specs:

-- 14 orchestra voices with analog IG00155 VCF (very close brother to the IG00156 in the CS synths, bit more low end and slightly calmer resonance) and IG00151 VCA (same as used in the CS synths),
+- 14 subtractive orchestra voices with IG00155 VCF (same as the IG00156 in the CS synths, but a bit more low end and slightly calmer resonance) and IG00151 VCA (same as used in the CS synths),

-- Oscillators for both organ as orchestra are digital but do things very differently for waveform generation, evading typical issues with digitally generated audio.
-More on this down below.
+- Oscillators for both organ as orchestra are digital but do things very differently for waveform generation than other digital synths of the 70's and 80's, evading typical issues with digitally generated audio,

 - And finally, of course: the ability to (easily) modify the daylights out of this thing :)